RedPitaya/Documentation/quickStart/needs.rst

       * 4GB (up to 32GB) Class 10 micro SD card with pre-loaded Red Pitaya OS,
       * Ethernet cable.

-Additional Required Items not supplied with the RedPitaya kits:
+Additional required items not provided with the RedPitaya kits:

 * computer with internet browser (Chrome browser recommended),
 * router with DHCP server enabled and access to the internet.